Launch Academic Village

 How is my Academic Village application evaluated?

-Transfer students must have a minimum 3.0 GPA from their transfer institution in order to be considered.
 Qualified students who apply and agree to the Academic Village Membership Agreement will be evaluated using several factors, including but not limited date of application and GPA.
+Learn more »

 Yes.
 Academic Village members are held to high academic standards and are expected to be active members of the Academic Village community.
 Grades and participation are evaluated each semester, and members must reapply every year to remain in Academic Village housing.